 Police: Man holding firework above head killed in explosion

 SPARTANBURG, S.C.
-(AP) — Authorities say a 29-year-old South Carolina man has died after suffered burns and other injuries while holding a firework over his head.
+(AP) — Authorities say a 29-year-old South Carolina man has died after suffered burns and other injuries while holding a firework over his head on the Fourth of July.

 Spartanburg Police spokesman Art Littlejohn said the firework exploded while the man was holding it on Independence Day in a Spartanburg neighborhood.